Persian miniature: Earliest illustrated manuscript in Persian (c.1250)

+Mongol era (1260–1335)

-The great period of the Persian miniature began when Persia was ruled by a succession of foreign dynasties, who came from the east and north.
-The traumatic Mongol invasion of 1219 onwards established the Ilkhanate as a branch of the Mongol Empire, and despite the huge destruction of life and property, the new court had a galvanising effect on book painting, importing many Chinese works and probably artists, with their long-established tradition of narrative painting.
+The traumatic Mongol invasion of 1219 onwards established the Ilkhanate as a branch of the Mongol Empire, and despite the huge destruction of life and property, the new court had a galvanising effect on book painting, importing many Chinese works and probably artists, with their long-established tradition of narrative painting, and sponsoring a cultural revival and the creation of history-related literary works.
+Baghdad was conquered in 1258, and Mosul in 1262.

+The earliest known Persian-language manuscript of Kalīla wa-Dimna (Topkapl Palace Museum Library, H.363) appears around this time: it is dated to 1265-80, and was likely produced in Baghdad, or possibly Mosul.
+Another known illustrated Persian manuscript under the Mongols is the Tarikh-i Jahangushay (1290), commissioned by the Mongol emir Arghun Aqa, also one of the earliest examples of "Metropolitan style" of the Mongol Ilkhanid court, followed by the 1297-1299 manuscript Manafi' al-hayawan (Ms M. 500), commissioned by Mongol ruler Ghazan.
 The Ilkhanids continued to migrate between summer and winter quarters, which together with other travels for war, hunting and administration, made the portable form of the illustrated book the most suitable vehicle for painting, as it also was for mobile European medieval rulers.
-The Great Mongol Shahnameh, now dispersed, is the outstanding manuscript of the period.
+The Great Mongol Shahnameh, now dispersed, is the outstanding manuscript of the following period.